 Risk factors for COVID-19 appear to include:

 Recent travel from or residence in an area with ongoing community spread of COVID-19 as determined by CDC or WHO

 Close contact (within 6 feet, or 2 meters) with someone who has COVID-19 for more than 5 minutes or being coughed or sneezed on by an infected person

 Although most people with COVID-19 have mild to moderate symptoms, the disease can cause severe medical complications and lead to death in some people.
 Older adults or people with existing chronic medical conditions are at greater risk of becoming seriously ill with COVID-19.

 Complications can include:

 Organ failure in several organs

-Although there is no vaccine available to prevent infection with the new coronavirus, you can take steps to reduce your risk of infection.
+Although there is no vaccine available to prevent COVID-19, you can take steps to reduce your risk of infection.
 WHO and CDC recommend following these precautions for avoiding COVID-19: